oondeo/docker-odoo/README.md

             WDB_SOCKET_SERVER: wdb
             WDB_WEB_PORT: 1984
             WDB_WEB_SERVER: localhost
-            XDG_DATA_HOME="/var/lib/odoo"
-            ODOO_SERVER="python odoo.py"
-            UNACCENT=True
         # If you are going to use the HTTPS proxy for production,
         # don't expose any ports
         ports:
             - "8069:8069"
             - "8072:8072"
         volumes:
             # Assuming you have an addons subfolder in the working tree
-            - ./addons:/mnt/extra-addons:ro,Z
+            - ./addons:/opt/odoo/extra-addons:ro,Z
         volumes_from:
             - appdata
         links: